 Notice is done through publishing 2 System of Record Notices (SORNs) and the PIA for CLAIMS.
-See 6.1a for the links.
+Assessing See 6.1a above to link to these references.

 6.2 Do individuals have the opportunity and right to decline to provide information?
 If so, is a penalty or denial of service attached?